igor-baiborodine/kiroule.com/content/article/add-series-taxonomy-to-hugo-based-website.md

 But it is possible to parameterize such a shortcode by passing the series name as an argument.
 In this case, the content should be somehow classified so that we can retrieve the corresponding articles.
 To help us group such content, we can implement the series taxonomy.

-Now let's take a closer look at the implementation of this solution.
+Now let's take a closer look at the implementation details.
 {{< toc >}}

 ### Configuration